OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-15.md

 ## 1 Corinthians 15:45

-So it is written: “The first man, Adam, became a living being.”
-The last Adam became a life-giving spirit.
+As it is written: “The first man, Adam, became alive.” and the last Adam became a life-giving spirit.

 ## 1 Corinthians 15:46